syamyenubari/simple_maya_mirror_pose/README.md

 ✔️ Handles controllers with side-indicating suffixes (`L`, `l`, `R`, `r`)
 ✔️ Flips values of center controllers (without side suffixes)
 ✔️ User-friendly UI activated via a Maya shelf button

-## Installation
-download, save, and run the script below on your Maya script editor

-"mirror_pose_ui.py" file

 2. **Add the Shelf Button:**
     - Open `create_shelf_button.mel` in a text editor and replace any placeholder paths with the actual path where your script will be stored.